2017 Entries are closed.

 Caltech's Sustainability Innovation Student Challenge Award (SISCA) is a prize program, established by Dow, to recognize and reward students for their innovation and research aimed at finding sustainable solutions to the world’s most pressing social, economic and environmental problems.

 We accept applications for the SISCA prize in late summer/early fall.
-Currently enrolled Caltech graduate students and student teams with at least one Caltech graduate student team member may apply or be nominated for the award by others.
+Currently enrolled Caltech graduate students and teams with at least one Caltech graduate student team member may apply or be nominated for the award by others.
 See details below.
 All entrants participate in a celebratory poster session where the winners are announced.
 The SISCA Grand Prize Winner receives $10,000 dollars and the Runner Up $2,500.

 To apply for SISCA, you must submit a two-page overview document (not to exceed 1,000 words) that explains what global challenge your project or research seeks to solve sustainably and how it relates to the selection criteria.
 Other application requirements are listed below, but your ability to communicate how your project or research aligns with the selection criteria, inclusive of how it ties into advancing Dow’s Sustainability Goals is paramount.